Why Cultural Institutions need an ICIP Protocol

 Terri Janke and Company worked with the Museum of Applied Arts and Sciences (MAAS) to develop their MAAS Australian Indigenous Cultural and Intellectual Property Protocol.
 This is a key example of an Australian cultural institution establishing a protocol document that provides guidance on how they can work and interact with Indigenous peoples, communities and materials in a respectful and collaborative manner that is in step with international practices.

 “For MAAS, the implementation of ICIP Protocols represents a progressive step towards further respecting and protecting the rights of Indigenous Australians and their culture and heritage.
-These processes ensure that we are able to provide leadership within the sector by establishing initiatives with integrity, authenticity and authority as we work towards building a post-reconciliation institution”
+These processes and frameworks ensure that we are able to provide leadership within the sector by establishing initiatives with cultural integrity, authenticity and authority as we work towards building a post-reconciliation institution,” says Marcus.

 The MAAS Australian Indigenous Cultural and Intellectual Property Protocol can be viewed at this link: